jcmuller/figleaf/README.md

   foo: foo
 ```

-The Settings parser will create a namespace for your YAML file after the file
+The Figleaf::Settings parser will create a namespace for your YAML file after the file
 name.

 Then, assuming that you named your YAML file `mysetting.yml`. you can just
-access `foo` as `Settings.mysetting["foo"]`.
+access `foo` as `Figleaf::Settings.mysetting["foo"]`.
 (Inspired by Rails' `database.yml`,
 of course.)

 ## Contributing